 Taking our above example again, let’s search for key phrases similar to “content creation strategy”.
 What you would notice is that Soovle offers you different keyword ideas for Google and YouTube (as shown below).
 There might be some platforms like Bing and Amazon in our case wherein Soovle won’t be able to show you any relevant key phrase, but that shouldn’t worry you at all.

 Tip: To check out ideas for each platform, all you need to do is click on the icon below the Search bar or hit the Right key on your keyboard and Soovle would show you the ideas accordingly.

 Introduced by Neil Patel, Ubersuggest has emerged as a viable option for content marketers out there.
-Content creators like you are successfully using Ubersuggest to find and adopt the best strategies working for others in the content space.
+Though it’s a paid tool now, but content creators from across the globe still prefer using Ubersuggest to find and adopt the best strategies working for others in the content space.
+So, what are you waiting for?
 It is time even you start adopting and improvising these strategies to give yourself lucrative benefits and making your space known to your competitors.

 Before we discuss how Ubersuggest helps you find relevant key phrases, let’s get a basic idea of its other features:

 - Domain Overview: A complete analysis of your competitor’s domain by reverse engineering their SEO practices

 - SEO Pages Report: Shows you a list of top SEO pages which are ranking well for specific organic keywords on social media